 Why is it Important to Worry About Fiscal Deficit?

 The fiscal deficit stands out as an important constituent of the overall well-being of any economy.
-Though a reasonable deficit may, due to its support to growth by funding public investments, facilitate growth, an unchecked or growing deficit could badly affect an economy.
-Why to Worry About Fiscal Deficit:
+Though a reasonable deficit may, due to its support of growth by funding public investments, facilitate growth, an unchecked or growing deficit could badly affect an economy.

-- Inflation: A high fiscal deficit can lead to inflation.
-When the government borrows to cover its deficit, it can flood the market with money, reducing the currency’s purchasing power.
+- Inflation: High fiscal deficits can cause inflation.
+When the government borrows to finance its deficit, it can inject an overwhelming amount of money into circulation, which tends to erode the currency’s purchasing power.

-- Interest Rates: Increased borrowing can raise interest rates, as the government competes with the private sector for funds, making it more expensive for businesses to borrow and invest.
+- Interest Rates: More borrowing can push up interest rates, as the government competes with the private sector for funds, making it more expensive for businesses to borrow and invest.

 - Crowding Out Effect: Excessive government borrowing can limit the funds available for private sector investments, hampering economic growth.